 What do we mean by free and cheap?

 Cheap.
 For events with an admission fee, we focus on “cheap” things to do with a kamaʻāina adult ticket price of $15 or less or a regular price of $25 or less.
 There may be lower ticket prices for some attendees, such as children, seniors, and military.
 However, we don’t usually detail these prices since they aren’t broadly available and can change without notice.
 We do provide a link to the organizers website where current ticket prices are listed in detail.
+At our discretion, we publish some events that exceed our kamaʻāina $15 limit, for example, if they are unusually fun or interesting or feature Hawaiian art and culture.

-Discount.
+Discounts.
 We include some events with an admission price higher than $15 if there are ways to reduce the cost (such as buy tickets in advance, buy a series subscription or group of tickets, volunteer at the event, etc.).
 We are also an affiliate of discount ticket merchants Goldstar and Groupon and make notice of these links as required.

-We do not accept guest posts
+We do not accept guest posts or links

+All of our content is written in-house.
+We do not accept guest posts, or any other content written by anyone else.
 Due to the volume of requests, any email or other communication regarding guest posts or other unsolicited or unsponsored content, including link requests, will be ignored.
+Thanks for your understanding.

 About the Publisher

 Ultimately, Carole earned a B.S. from the University of Washington (Go Huskies!) and a few years later an A.S. at North Seattle (Community) College.
 She also attended several culinary schools in France, including Le Cordon Bleu in Paris.
-During her career, Carole worked alternately at several multi-national corporations in the food and the technology industries, owing to her degrees in Food Science & Nutrition and Computer Programming.
+During her career, Carole worked alternately at several multi-national corporations in the food and the technology industries, owing to her degrees in Nutrition & Food Science and Computer Programming.

 Her first cookbook was published in 2012, The Home Preserving Bible.
 It is a comprehensive guide to food preservation methods with over 300 delicious recipes.
 Included are detailed instructions for eight methods–using many different techniques and tools both ancient and modern.